9 Free Research Proposal Templates (with Examples)

 Forgetting to mention citations

-Many people forget to mention the citations in their research proposals.
+Many people forget to mention the citations.
 This is not right as those citations are necessary to allow for independent corroborations of the facts contained in the proposal.
 Many readers will simply revert the proposal to you for completion.

 Being overly descriptive